sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 * Be able to selectively update repositories, but keep others untouched while publishing new content to Linux clients

 Long term goals will be:
-* Leverage Red Hat Identity Management (IDM) to allow LDAP users to connect.
+* Leverage Red Hat Identity Management (IdM) to allow LDAP users to connect.
 That is in addition to local users
 * Provide the ability to selectively encrypt file systems with [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) utilizing [Network Bound Disk Encryption (NBDE)](https://access.redhat.com/articles/6987053) based on a [Tang](https://github.com/latchset/tang) server with [LUKS Clevis Bind](https://www.mankier.com/1/clevis-luks-bind)

 # Defining a flexible SOE in Satellite